-- When you access Findery via the iPhone app, you will be asked for permission to use Location Services which enables the app to determine your current physical location via GPS and/or nearby networks and/or cell towers.
+- When you access Findery via the iPhone or Android app, you will be asked for permission to use Location Services which enables the app to determine your current physical location via GPS and/or nearby networks and/or cell towers.
 We do not store this information.
 If you decline, you won't have access to "Notes Near You" in "Discover" or be able to "Bump" into notes.

 - We gather anonymized user actions for analytics to make Findery better for everyone.

 The key functionality of Findery is leaving stories, information and/or images for your friends or the public to find.
 As you create these notes you should be mindful of your privacy.
 You may not want to leave a note publicly that identifies where you live.
 Additionally, you should be mindful of the privacy of others when you create notes.
 While you may be comfortable sharing an anecdote of that great party you went to where that crazy lady fell down drunk, your hosts may prefer that their humble abode not be featured in such a way.
 If you do find that your home has been featured in a way that identifies you as the resident, please contact us at firstname.lastname@example.org.